max-orhai/ppaml-cp7/Evaluator/README.md

 Despite several tries, we have not been able to run the *dsm* model to completion using the [recommended settings](https://github.com/probcomp/ppaml-cp7/blob/20170707-fsaad-dpmm/INSTALLING.md#venture_dsm) of the parameters governing inference.
 Although the solution does not run out of memory, it gets stuck mid-season.
 The *dsm* results shown below were obtained using minimal inference parameter settings.
+Solution configurations for each model run are reported [here](config/).

 The *fbprophet* model runs on a laptop in about 2 minutes per population, without optimization.
 The *constant* and *linextrp* models' runtimes are negligible.